alliander-opensource/decentralized-auth/my-home/backend/README.md

 Run IOTA integration tests with `npm run iota-test`.
 It will start the `raspberry-pi-client` in the test.

+Run end-to-end tests with `npm run integration-test`.

-Run end-to-end tests with `npm run test`.
+Run all tests with `npm run test`.

 ## IRMA